 Click here to access the SWATT data via TERN’s AEKOS Data Portal

-The data will have a number of applications both nationally and internationally, and will make valuable contributions to researchers exploring questions about how the larger scale factors, such as global climate, affect the traits of local plant communities.
+The data will have a number of applications both nationally and internationally, and will make valuable contributions to environmental research that explores questions about how the larger scale factors, such as global climate, affect the traits of local plant communities.

 The field studies along the SWATT identified a total of 784 plant species, of which 24 have conservation significance.
 They also demonstrated that the vegetation communities and soils of these sandplains are heterogeneous, a very important finding says SWATT Research Scientist, Dr Rachel Meissner of the Western Australian Department of Parks and Wildlife.